Tignaman/Dinamo/README.md

 # Dinamo

-> **Java 8 library that through the use of annotation processor helps to setup a project with particular focus on database entities.**
+> **Work-in-progress Java 8 library that through the use of annotation processor helps to setup a project with particular focus on database entities.**

 ## Overview